hubenchang0515/Luminous/doc/lList.md

 /*
  * USE    : Set value of node
  *
- * PARAM  : node  - node to set
+ * PARAM  : node  - lListNode to set
  *          value - pointer to value to set
  *
  * RETURN : void